drawpile/drawpile-monitor/README.md

 If something is getting falsely flagged, you can use this to figure out where it's going wrong so that you can adjust the right knobs.

+## Remote Configuration

+If you specify the config file to reside at a http(s) URL via the `-c`/`--config` command-line option or the `DRAWPILE_MONITOR_CONFIG` environment variable, the configuration will be fetched from that URL instead.
+The testing script supports this as well.

+The response must be a JSON object.
+There must be `config` and `messages` keys at top-level.
+Both of them must contain objects that only contain strings as values, matching the configuration in the INI file of those sections.

+Word lists are specified as arrays of strings under the `wordlist`, `nsfm_wordlist`, `allowlist` and `silent_wordlist` keys at top-level, all of which are optional.

+The above replace `wordlist_path`, `nsfm_wordlist_path`, `allowlist_path` or
+`silent_wordlist_path` under `config`.
+Those will be ignored if present.

 # LICENSE

 Licensed under the MIT license, see [the LICENSE file](LICENSE) for details.